Learn to Be Inspired

 Pepperdine School of Law provides a superior legal education with an emphasis on societal responsibility.
 In addition to our degree programs, we offer experiential learning, mentorship, and continuing education to prepare practitioners to bring their best to their work and to the world.

 The Pepperdine Juris Doctor (JD) is more than a degree program.
 It encompasses professional development, specialized areas of interest, and co-curricular learning opportunities that combine to shape a "practice ready" graduate.

 With individual needs and goals in mind, we also offer accelerated and extended options in addition to our traditional JD program.

 National Jurist ranks Pepperdine School of Law among the best in the nation for Experiential Learning.
 These hands-on learning opportunities for JD candidates include clinical work and externships locally as well as externship opportunities in Washington, D.C., London and elsewhere.

-Students interested in a global law school experience will find diverse global opportunities available to Pepperdine law students, including the opportunity to study abroad in London, England, or Augsburg, Germany, as well as externships and service projects around the world.
+Students interested in an international experience will find diverse global opportunities available to Pepperdine law students, including the opportunity to study abroad in London, England, or Augsburg, Germany, as well as externships and service projects around the world.

-We offer six joint degrees in conjunction with Pepperdine University's top-ranked graduate schools and the Straus Institute for Dispute Resolution at the School of Law, ranked number one in Dispute Resolution by U.S. News & World Report for ten years in a row.
+We offer six joint degrees in conjunction with Pepperdine University's top-ranked graduate schools and the Straus Institute for Dispute Resolution at the School of Law, ranked number one in Dispute Resolution by U.S. News & World Report for 11 of the last 12 years.

 LLM, MDR, and Certificate in Dispute Resolution

-Students can pursue an LLM in Dispute Resolution, Masters in Dispute Resolution (MDR) or Certificate in Dispute Resolution as a stand alone program or as a joint program with several of Pepperdine's graduate programs.
-Students can attend on a part-time or full-time basis with courses available in one week, two weekend and full semester format.
+Students can pursue an LLM in Dispute Resolution, Master of Dispute Resolution (MDR) or Certificate in Dispute Resolution as a stand alone program or as a joint program with several of Pepperdine's graduate programs.
+Students can attend on a part-time or full-time basis with courses available in one week, two weekend and full semester formats.